How a global smartwatch development team rapidly upgraded their UX

 The team also had the challenge of finding a GUI development solution that supported UX designers and smartwatch developers working from home.
 The Covid-19 pandemic shifted the way the team worked, with most employees working remotely and access to platform hardware restricted.

-The Storyboard wearable GUI development framework is a cross-platform environment for designers and developers to work together to deliver rich, vivid UX on low-power MCUs and microprocessors (MPU), including smartwatch development.
+The Storyboard wearable GUI development framework is a cross-platform environment for designers and developers to work together to deliver rich, vivid UX on low-power MCUs and microprocessors (MPU), used by global smartwatch manufacturers like Zepp Health/Amazfit.

 The selection of Storyboard resulted in: